The Evidence Quarter

 Meet The EQ team

-Jess’s role is to develop a collaborative environment across The EQ; coordinating our internal communications and events.
-Jess is also responsible for the online presence of The EQ and growing our wider community.
+Francesca’s role is to develop a collaborative environment across The EQ; coordinating our internal communications and events.
+Francesca is also responsible for the online presence of The EQ and growing our wider community.

-Prior to joining The EQ, Jess spent 10 years working in finance, with experience across marketing, events and investor relations.
+Prior to joining The EQ, Francesca spent 10 years working in the charity sector, with experience across programme management, events and recruitment.

 Data Protection Officer